cmd-source/MS2-Sights/README.md

 # Ireland's Sights

 There are 2 goals for this website.
-(1) For users coming to the site to be able to plan their next stay within Ireland and to be able to book guided city tours.
-(2) To get the users coming to the website to book a travel/tour guide package of Dublin, Wexford, Cork or Galway city.
+(1) For users coming to the site to be able to plan their next stay within Ireland.
+(2) For the owners of the site to get the users coming to the website to book a travel/tour guide package of Dublin, Wexford, Cork or Galway city.

 ## UX